magento/devdocs/_includes/php-dev/composer-types.md

 <div markdown="1">

-The following table discusses the component types that Magento Marketplace supports:
+The following table discusses the component types that Magento Marketplace supports.
+The composer `type` column specifies the value of the `type` field you must add to `composer.json` for that type of component.

 <table>
 <tbody>